-Guidelines for Multi-year Organisation funding will be released in August 2019.
+Guidelines for Multi-year Organisation funding will be released by the end of September 2019.
 Multi-year Organisation funding is a contribution to a program of activity delivered by emerging and established leading arts and cultural organisations based in NSW.
 Funding will be offered through a multi-year agreement commencing from 2021.

 The information on this page is a guide only.
 We recommend reading the full guidelines before completing your application.

 Download the Annual Organisation funding guidelines here.